Incidents and Risk Signals – Overview

 Endpoint

 Endpoint signals focus on the device and execution environment used to access the platform.
-These detectors evaluate whether the hardware, operating system, browser, and media capabilities align with what is expected for the claimed user.
+These detectors evaluate whether the hardware, operating system, browser, media capabilities, and control layer align with what is expected for the claimed user.

-Attackers frequently rely on disposable, virtualized, or specially configured environments.
+Attackers frequently rely on disposable, virtualized, remotely operated, or specially configured environments.
 While credentials can be stolen, reproducing a legitimate endpoint profile over time is significantly more difficult.

 Detector